 “We know relationships are key.
 We spend all of our time in these relationships. […] So it’s critical that we carefully and methodically understand what’s going on in relationships and what is unique that two individuals bring that you can’t get from studying person ‘x’ and person ‘y’ separately,” says Dr. Ogolsky.

-The researchers discuss around 250 studies in their paper on relationship management, which has been published in the Journal of Family Theory and Review.
+The researchers discuss around 250 studies in their paper on relationship management, which has been

 In the study paper, the team develops “a conceptual model of relationship maintenance based on key findings” about how couples preserve and enhance their romantic partnerships.